 How is compartment syndrome diagnosed?

-First, the doctor will conduct a physical examination.
-He or she will check for tightness and tenderness in the muscle after exercise.
-If compartment syndrome is suspected, a compartment pressure measurement test will be done.
-To perform the test, a needle is inserted into the muscle.
-A machine attached to the needle will give the physician a compartment pressure reading.
+If compartment syndrome is suspected, a compartment pressure measurement test is done.
+To perform the test, the doctor inserts a needle into the muscle.
+A machine attached to the needle gives a compartment pressure reading.
 The number of times the needle is inserted depends on the location of the symptoms.
-Then the physician will have the patient run (or perform any activity that recreates the symptoms) and then retest the pressures.
-Compartment testing can be painful, but the discomfort typically does not persist once the test has been completed.

 What is the outlook for compartment syndrome?

-With prompt treatment, the outlook of compartment syndrome is promising.
-However, if there is a delay in diagnosis, there may be some complications.
+With prompt treatment, the outlook for compartment syndrome is promising.
+However, if there is a delay in diagnosis, there may be complications.
 Permanent nerve damage can occur after just 12 to 24 hours of compression in acute compartment syndrome.

 What are the complications of compartment syndrome?

 If acute compartment syndrome is not diagnosed initially, permanent injuries to nerves and muscles can occur.
-Infection is also a risk.
 Contractures or amputation may be required if the condition is not taken care of immediately.
 Chronic compartment syndrome can result in nerve and muscle damage as well, but less often than the acute form.

 How is compartment syndrome treated?